crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 - (after the first output) `I liked Kitchen Mishaps, Taste of Home, Recipe Wishlist, and Wellness Wins.
 Please come up with more conversation topics.`
 - `Suggest a few conversation topics involving travel experiences`

 Here is the [full chat](https://gist.github.com/crypdick/201fe370e44e70d217e252d6aac2880b).
-I didn't like most of the ideas, but I had enough materials to come up with some questions for the "connection question bowl":
+I didn't like most of the ideas, but there were plenty of good ones for the "connection question bowl":

 ```markdown
 - **Kitchen Mishaps**: Share a story about a time you tried to cook a dish from another culture and it didn't go as planned.
 What did you learn from the experience?